lee-joanne/yakker-backend/README.md

         2. As a **user** I can **view a detailed page of users** so that **I can see their posts and learn more about the user.
 I can also see their following count, followers count, etc.**

         3. As a **user** I can **follow or unfollow other users** so that **I can see or choose to remove posts by specific users in my posts feed.**

-    - General

-        1. As a **user** I can **search for posts or users in a search box** so that **I can quickly find specific posts or users that I am wanting to look for.**

-        2. As a **user** I can **always be notified when my interactions on the website are successful (creating posts/comments, liking/unliking posts, unfollowing/following users, logging in/out, etc** so that **I will always be informed of my actions and whether they are successful or not.**

 ### Database Model